-The Management is vigilant to the volatile timber market and will continue to improve productivity and efficiency in its operation.
+The Management is aware of the current health and economic situation and will look to improve productivity and efficiency in-line with the new-normal practiced to contain the pandemic.
 Within the principles of Sustainable Forest Management, the Management strives to carry out its tasks in a prudent and discreet manner while adapting to any improvement and strategy to address the evolving market, environment and social development.